mykelalvis/FATESRD/fate-srd.com/Other/venture-city.md

 **Influence:** Not only can you read minds, but you can also tweak them.
 Just a little.
 Just to your advantage.

-**Animal Control:** Human minds aren’t the only ones worth reading; animal minds are versatile and very malleable as well.
+**Animal Control:** Human minds aren't the only ones worth reading; animal minds are versatile and very malleable as well.

 ### Drawbacks

-- When you can read others’ thoughts but nobody’s reading your own, you [Tend to Abuse Your Power].
+- When you can read others' thoughts but nobody's reading your own, you [Tend to Abuse Your Power].
-- Delving too deep into someone’s brain is risky; their thoughts may start to resonate with yours and generate [Psychic Feedback].
+- Delving too deep into someone's brain is risky; their thoughts may start to resonate with yours and generate [Psychic Feedback].

 ### Collateral Damage Effects

 **Psychic Lockdown:** You can mentally overwhelm everyone else in the scene, effectively freezing them.
-They can’t take physical actions, but they can still invoke aspects and perform mental tasks.
+They can't take physical actions, but they can still invoke aspects and perform mental tasks.
 They can attempt to break out by overcoming with [[Will]], opposed by your [[Will]].
 On each of your turns, you must concentrate, using your action, to keep them frozen.
 The psychic brain-lock will definitely have lasting effects on their brains.

 **Psychic Maelstrom:** You open your mind, and your entire zone becomes inundated with psychic energy.
 Anyone who ends their turn in your zone takes 2 mental stress, and anyone who ends in a zone adjacent to yours takes 1 mental stress.
 This effect persists until you choose to end it or the end of the scene.

 Teleportation

-You go where you want, whether there’s a path there or not.
+You go where you want, whether there's a path there or not.

 **Basic Teleportation:** You can move up to three zones as an action, provided that you can see where you are moving to.